 Silver Bullet was the winner!!!

 I’m so looking forward to getting back in the kitchen to cook and blog, and love the warm space we created.
+I’ve shined it top to bottom, and am keeping it that way!
 Now I have the entire rest of the house to repaint, woo!